 If you're in the path of a hurricane or a severe rainstorm, you usually get plenty of warning.
 Meteorologists can predict the path of large storms several days in advance, and when an evacuation is warranted, the order usually comes two or three days before the event.
 Here are some of the most important things to do before you leave:

 - Take care of your pets.
 If conditions are too dangerous for you to stay, they are also too dangerous for your pets.
 If you have small pets, you need a pet carrier to keep them safe.
 Some communities don't allow pets in evacuation centers occupied by people, so your dogs, cats and pet snakes may have to go to designated shelters, where they will need food and other supplies.
 Don't forget to pack these supplies.
 If you have large animals, such as horses, transport them to appropriate shelter locations well before the storm arrives.

 - Turn off the electricity, water and gas.
-If your house sustains damage, you want to be sure the damage isn't be exacerbated by flooding, electrical arcing or gas fires.
+If your house sustains damage, you want to be sure the damage isn't be exacerbated by home flooding, electrical arcing or gas fires.
 Turning off the utilities also protects the other homes in your neighborhood.

 - Clean your yard.
 Store children's toys and lawn furniture inside to prevent high winds from turning them into dangerous projectiles.

 - Cover the windows.
 High winds can shatter glass, and once that happens, everything inside the house is exposed to the elements.

 - Secure the house.
 Shut all the windows and doors, including the garage door, but leave them unlocked so emergency responders can get inside.
 Move all the furniture and valuables to the center of the room away from the windows.

 - Service the car and fill it with gas.
 Plan your evacuation route, keeping in mind that the roads may be blocked with traffic.

 - Prepare a survival kit.
-Disaster authorities recommend doing this before a disaster strikes so you can grab it at a moment's notice.
+Disaster authorities recommend making an emergency kit before a disaster strikes so you can grab it at a moment's notice.
 If you haven't done this, now is the time.

 Preparing for a Quick Evacuation